 Questions about brands

-I cannot find a particular brand on your website, are they certified?
+I cannot find a particular brand on your website, are they approved?

 If your favourite brand is not on our product search page then that particular company is not Leaping Bunny approved.
 We would always encourage you to contact brands directly to tell them you would like them to be!